Gunther-Schulz/Python-ACAD-Tools/README.md

 Options:
 - `layers`: List of overlay layers.
 If omitted, no difference operation will be performed.
+- `reverseDifference`: Boolean flag to reverse the difference operation (default: false)
+  - When true, subtracts the base geometry from the overlay geometry
+  - When false, performs the standard difference operation (base minus overlay)

 ### 4. Intersection
 Creates geometries that represent the intersection of the base layer with overlay layers.